adr/adr-manager/docs/evaluation/user-study/case-descriptions/case-description-09.md

 **How efficiently usable was the user interface for you?**

 * The tool is pretty efficiently usable.
-* Raw markdown may be easier.
+* Raw Markdown may be easier.
 * Having a structure is nice.

 **Which mode would you use most often?**